Copyright © 2001-24 Prem Kamble

 Repeated events, occurrences, experiences, or self-assertions can embed an idea, learning, or rule into the subconscious mind, causing one to follow that rule automatically, like a robot, without conscious decision-making.

-To better understand the workings of the subconscious mind, try the following exercise: Hold your palm up horizontally and flat in front of your face.
+To better understand the workings of the subconscious mind, try the following exercise: Hold your arm horizontally in front of your face with the palm flat and facing up.
 Now, close your eyes and imagine that you are holding a lemon on your palm right before your eyes.
 I encourage you to try this exercise before reading any further.

 While the conscious mind is responsible for logical and analytical reasoning, the subconscious mind is characterized by its irrationality and intuitive nature.
-As a result, the subconscious mind is often illogical and can lead to behaviors and actions that seem irrational from a logical standpoint.
+Consequently, the subconscious mind is often illogical and can lead to behaviours and actions that seem irrational from a logical standpoint.

 Write to Me | Comments | Related Articles | Top